Ruakura: Ruakura Junction railway station

 Ruakura had a railway station from 1 October 1884 to 1 January 1967 at the junction of the East Coast Main Trunk and the Cambridge Branch.
 The branch had its first public train on 8 October 1884.
 Ruakura was 8.17 km west of Eureka and 3.94 km east of Claudelands. it was 2.57 km north of Mongaonui (or Mongonui), later renamed Newstead.
 When the line opened, Ruakura station was described as an island in a swamp, with no road connection.
-In 2020 reopening as a "passenger rail Metro Station" was put forward as a COVID-19 recovery scheme, as part of a $150m scheme to relay tracks to Cambridge.
+In 2020 reopening as a "passenger rail Metro Station" was put forward as part of a $150m scheme to relay tracks to Cambridge and help the area recover from the economic impacts of the COVID-19 pandemic.

-Employment area and Inland port
+Employment area

-In 2016 approval was given to create an employment area, with an inland port, served by the railway and the Hamilton Bypass.
+In 2016, approval was given to create an employment area, with an inland port, served by the railway and the Hamilton Bypass.
 The development will cover 485 ha, including a 31 ha inland port to the west of the Research Centre.
 Opening was planned in 2021.
 In 2021, further developments for Ruakura have been planned to expand it as a residential and logistics suburb, in addition to integrating Ruakura Road into the Waikato Expressway and improving business between regions outside of Waikato.
+Businesses in the area include a Kmart Distribution Centre and cold storage depots.

+In July 2022, the New Zealand division of Kmart announced plans to shift their Auckland distribution centre to Hamilton, with permission of the Waikato-Tainui iwi.
+It has since opened in September 2023, becoming the new North Island distribution centre for Kmart.

+Inland port

+The 9 ha, $60m, Ruakura Inland Port, joint venture of Tainui Group Holdings and Port of Tauranga, had its first trains from Tauranga and Auckland on 3 August 2023.
+It has two 800 m sidings (about 90 containers per train), served by 2 trains a week.